viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 strip_comments
 ==============

-Strips all comments from the POSCAR file (e.g. :ref:`SITE_DEF<sitedef>` information added by ViPErLEED).
+Strips all comments from the POSCAR file (e.g. :ref:`sitedef` information added by ViPErLEED).
 This can also be used to strip ion velocities from a VASP POSCAR file.

 **Usage**